Electroanalog/PSX-SIO-qsb/README.md

 ## Installation Notes

+- **Preparation of the console’s mainboard and proper installation of the switchboard are strictly required for PSIO operation.**
 - Connections should be soldered directly to the designated points previously prepared on the mainboard.
 - The recommended wire for these connections is **30 AWG wire-wrap**, which offers the ideal flexibility and diameter for clean routing.
 - Fine-pitch soldering skills and proper tools are strongly recommended.
 - The console’s CD-ROM bay remains fully functional when the PSIO cartridge is disconnected, as with the standard Switch Board design.
 - Installing the **PSX SIO-qsb** does not interfere with the normal operation of the CD-ROM drive when the PSIO cartridge is not inserted.
 - When using the PSIO menu system, users may launch disc-based games directly from the CD-ROM drive or access the built-in CD Player without removing the PSIO cartridge.

 > [!IMPORTANT]
 > Installation points differs depending on PS1 motherboard revision.
 Always reference an installation diagram for your console’s PU-xx board code.

+> [!CAUTION]
+> Never insert the PSIO cartridge into a console that has not been modified with the switchboard, as doing so may result in damage to both the PSIO and the console’s mainboard.

 ---